KnotLabs/LightHome/_posts/2017-02-22-strip-lighting.markdown

 ### Controller

 #### IR (Traditional TV Style) Remote
-  - Requires line of sight
+Pros:
   + Low cost
   + Can be controlled with universal remote if you have one

+Cons:
+  - Requires line of sight

+What to buy:
   - Links

 #### RF (Goes through walls) Remote

 An 'RF Remote' is a remote controller that uses Radio Frequency (RF) to communicate to the lights.
 This is like a

+Pros:
   - Goes through walls

+Cons:
-  + More expensive than IR.
+  - More expensive than IR.

+What to buy:
   - Links

 #### [Wifi Controlled](/led/2017/02/wifi-controlled)

+Pros:
   + Most fine tuned control, control right from your phone
   + Can also get Alexa and / or Siri control

+Cons:
   - Sometimes it means *only* wifi control, which has its downsides
   - More expensive than RF

+What to buy:
+  - Links

 #### RF Outlets

 An 'RF Outlet' has its pros and cons, but for installls when all you need is a simple 'on' and 'off' control (for example when using as a general area light for a room), an 'RF Outlet' might be just what you need.
 An 'RF Outlet' is simply an inexpensive way to connect an outlet (plug in the wall) to a remote control switch (picture: two buttons 'on' and 'off') that you can mount on a wall like a light switch, or put on a desk or table (or anything else you can imagine).
 This way you can easily turn your lights on and off by simply clicking on the remote.
 We at Lighthome use a few RF Outlets for controlling

+Pros:
   + Super simple
   + Works through walls

+Cons:
   - Least control (on and off only)
   - Typically requires another controller to actually control the LED voltages
   - When off, it effectively disables all other controllers

+What to buy:
   - Links

 ### Power source